Azure-Samples/ARGUS/README.md

 2. **Deploy a Vision-Capable Model**:
    - Ensure the deployed model supports vision, such as GPT-4T-0125, GPT-4T-0409 or GPT-4-Omni.
+   - Currently, this solution also assumes the deployed model supports setting the `response_format` option to `json_object`.

 ## Deployment